 2Department of Microbiology, Faculty of Medicine, Gonabad University of Medical Sciences, Gonabad, Iran

-3Student Research Committee, Department of Environment Health Engineering, Faculty of Health, Gonabad University of Medical Sciences, Gonabad, Iran
+3Student’s Research Committee, Department of Environmental Health Engineering, Faculty of Health, Gonabad University of Medical Sciences, Gonabad, Iran

 5Department of Basic Sciences, Faculty of Medicine, Gonabad University of Medical Sciences, Gonabad, Iran

 Objectives: Methicillin-resistant staphylococci are important causes of nosocomial infections.
-According to the presence of these bacteria in hospitals as a significant challenge in hospital infection control, the identification of effective disinfectants for methicillin-resistant staphylococci is necessary.
-This study was designed to evaluate the effectiveness of common hospital disinfectants on methicillin-resistant staphylococci.
+Due to the presence of these bacteria in hospitals as a significant challenge in hospital infection control, the identification of effective disinfectants against methicillin-resistant staphylococci is necessary.
+This study was designed to evaluate the effectiveness of common hospital disinfectants against methicillin-resistant staphylococci.

-Materials and Methods: In the presentstudy (cross-sectional study), evaluation of the effectiveness of four surface disinfectant cleaners (Deconecx 50 AF, Microzed GP-H, Peranacid M1 and Surfocept quick) against methicillin-resistant staphylococci (10 Staphylococcus aureus, 10 Staphylococcussaprophyticus and 55 Staphylococcusepidermidis) was performed usingbroth dilution method, disc diffusion assay, and cell viability assay.
+Materials and Methods: In this cross-sectional study, the effectiveness of 4 surface disinfectant cleaners (Deconex 50 AF, Microzed GP-H, Peranacid M1 and Surfocept quick) against methicillin-resistant staphylococci (10 Staphylococcus aureus, 10 Staphylococcus saprophyticus, and 55 Staphylococcus epidermidis) was evaluated using broth dilution method, disc diffusion assay, and cell viability assay.

 Cite By, Google Scholar